ingo/ingo.github.io/_recipes/rice_pilaf_with_pistachios_and_raisins.md

 ---
-title: Rice Pilaf With Pistachios And Raisins
+author: Ingo Muschenetz
 category: Sides
 description: This dish we've made multiple times.
 Sometimes it has turned out wonderful, other times, just good.
 We are still working on tuning the spice amounts.
-author: Ingo Muschenetz
+image: rice_pilaf_with_pistachios_and_raisins.jpg
+title: Rice Pilaf With Pistachios And Raisins
 ---
 ### Ingredients

 * `1/4 cup` finely chopped onion